 Consider the data behind Axial, perhaps the single most successful online network for the private middle market.
 By the end of 2017, Axial claimed $25 billion in closed transactions.
 Impressive, right?
 Look a little closer.
 My conversations with mergers and acquisitions advisors revealed Axial isn’t helpful beyond amplifying their networks in the industry.
 True, this can lead to more deals off the platform later.
 But when you look closer into the data behind the $25 billion in closed transactions, you’ll find that it was across 2,000 transactions, despite an enormous 2.1 million connections.
 This means less than 0.1% of all connections resulted in a closed deal over an eight-year span.

 Of course, not all online marketplaces are a complete waste of time.
 I work as an advisor with Quiet Light Brokerage, which focuses on high-quality businesses and has thoughtfully built a list of private buyers over 12 years.
-I first became a raving fan because I felt the site transcended the geographic restrictions of most buyers while also focusing on businesses that were extremely quantifiable and easily transferable.
-The team is made up of successful acquisition entrepreneurs who conduct extensive reviews of each company, creating a detailed memorandum — often approaching 50 pages — that provides a wealth of information.
+I first became a raving fan because I felt the site transcended the geographic restrictions of most buyers.
+At the same time, it would also focus on businesses that were extremely quantifiable and easily transferable.
+The team is made up of those in acquisition entrepreneurship who conduct extensive reviews of each company, creating a detailed memorandum — often approaching 50 pages — that provides a wealth of information.
 Quiet Light Brokerage has been extremely successful in creating a more efficient, private marketplace for transactions of online businesses.

 Human Networks Power Acquisition Entrepreneurship